 Evolutionary Ecology of Hair Morphology

 Primates vary in their hair patterns within and across species, yet research explaining this diversity is relatively sparse.
 We are examining how natural selection, sexual selection, and evolutionary history influences primate hair coloration, density, and length.
 This research utilizes digital image analysis and reflectance spectroscopy of museum specimens and molecular data from captive and wild primates.
 One product of our hair evolution work will be the creation of an online database of primate museum skins.
 This research is being conducted in collaboration with Brenda Bradley at George Washington University and is funded by the Wenner-Gren Foundation and the National Science Foundation.
-In addition, we are excited to start a new project examining primate hair microbiomes, which has been funded by the Leakey Foundation.

 Biogeography and Community Ecology

 Understanding the factors affecting the distribution and coexistence of species is a central goal of ecological research.
 Primates are typically regarded as tropical species, but vary in their distribution within and between continents.
 Our research examines numerous factors that influence primate biogeography, including past and present climatic conditions, interspecific competition, evolutionary patterns of dispersal and vicariance, and anthropogenic impacts.
 GIS and spatial statistics play a critical role in this research.
-Our work is currently funded by the National Science Foundation and is collaboration with Kaye Reed and Lydia Beaudrot.
+Our work has been funded by the National Science Foundation and is collaboration with Kaye Reed and Lydia Beaudrot.